zendesk/zcli/README.md

 Currently ZCLI has a dependency on `libsecret` to save authentication information securely in the operating system's keychain.

 Depending on your distribution, you will need to run one of the following commands prior to installing ZCLI:
-- Debian/Ubuntu: `sudo apt-get install libsecret-1-dev`
+- Debian/Ubuntu: `sudo apt install libsecret-1-dev`
 - Red Hat-based: `sudo yum install libsecret-devel`
 - Arch Linux: `sudo pacman -S libsecret`